dayqiu22/java-runner/README.md

 - As a player, I want to be able to pick up power-ups and add them to my inventory.
 - As a player, I want to be able to see the list of power-ups I currently possess.
 - As a player, I want to be able to use my power-ups.
-- As a player, I want to be able to move my character lef, right, and jump.
+- As a player, I want to be able to move my character left, right, and jump.
-- As a player, I want to be able to see how long it took me to complete a level.